 Heavy snow on the mountains in winter brings life to the streams and creeks in spring, and an abundance of spring flowers beloved by locals and visitors alike.

-The mountain herbs, such as sage, thyme and majoram grow wild and have been savoured for centuries, they hold many natural remedies.
+The mountain herbs, such as sage, thyme, chamomile and majoram grow wild and have been savoured for centuries, they hold many natural remedies.

-The famous animals of Crete are the Kri-Kri (capra aegagrus cretensis), (below) indigenous mountain goats now protected.
+The mountain animals of Crete are the Kri-Kri (Capra aegagrus cretensis), (below) indigenous mountain goats now protected.

 In Samaria National Park (pictured above), the goats are slowly increasing in population.
 They are difficult for the visitors to see as they are shy and fast-footed, they climb in the highest, steepest mountain terrain and keep out of people's way.
 The brown goats known as agrimi or wild ones, can only be found in a few places in Crete now.
 Still they are hunted and destruction of natural places limits their habitat.